 I am an adjunct professor at NYU-Stern as well as a visiting lecturer at the University of St. Gallen in Switzerland.
+In both cases I teach or lecture on corporate governance.
+In 2020, I was selected as a Directorship 100 Honoree by the National Association of Corporate Directors.

-In both cases teaching or lecturing on corporate governance.
 My day job is as an advisor to investors and boards on the measurement and compensation issues of corporate governance.
 I basically work with clients on helping them overcome agency costs.

 My Approach to Ethical Systems: